 If you’re ever at a beach with some black sand in the mix, run a magnet through the sand to see if the black sand sticks.
 Exploratorium educator Ken Finn demonstrates this experiment with a magnet and a plastic cup at San Francisco’s Ocean Beach.
-It’s how he collects grains of magnetite, a rock mineral that’s strongly attracted to magnets, for an Exploratorium exhibit about magnetism and the magnetic lines of force.
+It’s how he collects grains of iron oxide and magnetite for an Exploratorium exhibit about magnetism and the magnetic lines of force.
 From SFGate:

 The Ocean Beach black sand is unlike the variety found on Hawaiian beaches as volcanic sand is not metallic… Ocean Beach sand comes from the Sierra Nevada where igneous rocks are being worn down through erosion.